DylanLacey/dashi/README.md

 Most important step: Promise you won't judge me for my awful code.

-Clone this repo, DylanLacey/bonito and DylanLacey/konbu.
+Clone this repo, and check you can access DylanLacey/bonito and DylanLacey/konbu.

-Update the `:path` for bonito and konbu in this repo's Gemfile Update the `:path` for konbu in bonito's Gemfile

 Run `bundle install` in this gem's directory.